pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

                "url": "https://github.com/<your-org>/<your-repo>",  # required
                # Icon class (if "type": "fontawesome"), or path to local image (if "type": "local")
                "icon": "fab fa-github-square",
-               # Whether icon should be a FontAwesome class, or a local file
-               "type": "fontawesome OR local",  # Default is fontawesome }
+               # The type of image to be used (see below for details)
+               "type": "fontawesome",
+           }
       ]
    }